 Doing monthly skin checkups is the best way to find new marks or skin changes.
 During your skin checkups, be sure to follow the ABCDEs of skin checks.
-This means checking moles or growths for Asymmetry, Border, Color, Diameter, and Evolving (changing).
+This means checking moles or other growths for Asymmetry, Border, Color, Diameter, and Evolving (changing).
 Note, too, any new growths, or, if any of your growths bleed, itch, or are painful.

 Check your moles or growths for signs of melanoma using ABCDE: